40-percent/40percent-wiki/why.md

   with a bottom row of central thumb keys for space, layers and modifiers, and possible side utility keys for arrows or extras.
 It means the fingers never need to move far and allows a simple layering scheme.
-Smaller ten-key wide boards further reduce finger reach and size, but require more complex layering methods.
+Narrower ten-key wide boards further reduce finger reach and size, but require more complex layering methods.

-Preferences also vary on the physical key arrangement between row stagger, ortho-linear, or ergo/column stagger and between unibody or split case bodies.
+Preferences also vary on how the physical keys are arranged: between row stagger, ortho-linear, or ergo/column stagger and between unibody or split case bodies.
 Some are more familiar,